Suspect a Loved One Is Being Abused or Neglected in a Nursing Home?

 - Neglect.
 Elder abuse does not always occur by an action, it can occur due to inaction as well.
 When caretakers completely ignore the needs of their residents (such as timely medication administration, bathing etc.), this is considered neglect and can result in an elderly loved one suffering a wrongful death.
 Caretakers found guilty of neglecting their patients will face severe consequences, especially in the event of wrongful death.

-Elder abuse is every family’s nightmare when checking a loved one into one of these facilities.
-If you suspect that your elderly family member is suffering at the hands of his or her caretakers, then they deserve someone on their side who can protect them.
+Elder abuse is every family’s nightmare when admitting a loved one into one of these facilities.
+If you suspect that your elderly family member is suffering at the hands of his or her caretakers, then he or she deserves help.
 The first line of defense is you and other family members, the other is an experienced and professional Philadelphia nursing home abuse attorney like Adam.

 When Is a Nursing Home Liable for Elder Abuse?

-Generally, you can hold the nursing home responsible for any elder abuse when:
+Generally, you can hold the nursing home responsible for elder abuse when:

-- Staff are not properly monitored during shifts.
+- Staff is not properly monitored during shifts

 In addition to the above instances, nursing homes can typically be held liable if there is substantiated proof of abuse and neglect on behalf of its staff.
-For example, you can include a nursing home on an elder abuse claim when a resident has been deprived of basic living necessities (such as food, drink and hygiene needs), staff failed to administer a resident’s medication, unlawfully restrained a resident — among other examples.
+For example, you can include a nursing home on an elder abuse claim when a resident has been deprived of basic living necessities (such as food, drink and hygienic needs), or if staff failed to administer a resident’s medication or unlawfully restrained a resident — among other examples.

 Trying to Protect an Elderly Loved One?
 Schedule a Free Consultation Today

-Whenever family members put an elderly loved one in a nursing home, it is usually not out of malice or trying to set them apart from the world — it is because they care about their wellbeing.
+Whenever families put elderly loved ones in a nursing home, it is usually not out of malice or trying to set them apart from the family or the world — it is because they care about their wellbeing.
 They are entrusting nursing home and other long-term facility caretakers with invaluable members of their family because they are not equipped to take care of them.
 Sadly, this trust can be abused along with the elderly in these settings.
 This cannot be allowed to stand.
 When you choose the Grutzmacher Law Firm, Philadelphia nursing home abuse attorney Adam will do everything in his power to ensure that it will not stand.